Keto (Ketogenic Diet, Keto Diet)

-Based on studies, ketosis is a beneficial condition for treating / managing cancer.
+Based on studies, ketosis is a beneficial condition for managing cancer.
 When you restrict carbohydrate intake below 20-50 grams, your body runs out of glycogen stores and starts producing ketone bodies.
-Healthy cells can use ketones for energy, but cancer cells cannot and they literally starve to death.
+Healthy cells can use ketones for energy, but some types of cancer cells cannot use ketones.
 Apart from severe carb restriction, such approach is also limited in calories.

 Also, ketogenic diets have been used for treating neurological diseases (Alzheimer’s disease, Parkinson’s disease, autism, depression, migraines, epilepsy), chronic fatigue syndrome, polycystic ovarian syndrome (POS) and more.
 You can read more about types of keto diets here.

 Also read: Ketogenic Diet and Brain Cancer, The Ketogenic Diet for Alzheimer's Disease and Practical Applications of the Ketogenic Diet in Patients with Parkinson's Disease.